- How do I turn my novel or screenplay into a movie?

 - Post a crew and / or casting call on the Texas Film Commission Job Hotline.

-- Call 512-463-9200 for information about applying for the Texas Moving Image Industry Incentive Program.
+- Fill out an incentive inquiry form for information about applying for the Texas Moving Image Industry Incentive Program.

 How do I find crew in Texas?